r-o-y-a/tones/README.md

-Tones uses sentiment ananlysis for text classification and returns music based on the tone.
+Tones uses sentiment analysis for text classification and returns music based on the tone.
 It is meant to be performed as live-coding.